LibraryOfCongress/fetch-inventory_service/README.md

 Create or open a Python file and write some code.
 Try saving the file to see if it gets formatted automatically.

+# Authentication System

+This application supports two types of authentication.
+A legacy login endpoint is available for accepting a username and password in a POST request.
+This is only available in debug, local, dev, and test environments.
+The other method uses Single-Sign on in SAML communication with an Identity Provider.
+This method is available over all environments.

+## Local and Debug

+The Identity Provider is configured to relay to the acs endpoint on a localhost environment, but may only do so over https.
+To support this, the local container build uses a self-signed certificate which is generated at build time.
+Your browser may still give warnings about an untrusted certificate.
+You can either just bypass it in the browser, or (if on Mac) you can add these local certs to your keychain to stop getting the browser warning.
+A VSCode launch profile is included in this repository, and that too, makes use of generated self-signed certs for localhost over https.

+## SSO Design

+The API exposes a login route, and a Assertion Consumer Service route for forwarding users to the identity provider, and receiving communication back from the idenity provider.
+SAML configuration for the environments is slightly different.
+At the time of this writing, these are separated via config files.
+At a future date, configuration should move entirely to the environment and be loaded in-memory only.

+When the ACS endpoint receives an encrypted re-direction with user Auth data, it then checks and / or creates a user in the FETCH database before issuing its own encrypted token for use with the front-end application.
+Such a token is necessary for successful ongoing use of the FETCH webapp in an authenticated state.